EOSC-synergy/o3webapp/DesignPhase/plotting-library/README.md

 - original library has 11k stars on github, the React wrapper 850+
 - zooming is intuitive and supported by default
 - tooltips are supported
+- clear interface to address the chart, lots of options to customize plot